storesafe/cordova-sqlcipher-adapter/README.md

   - JSON1 not working for Windows
   - with a minor adjustment in [litehelpers / sqlcipher-winrt-fix](https://github.com/litehelpers/sqlcipher-winrt-fix) to use `fopen_s` instead of `fopen` for WinRT (Windows 8.1/Windows Phone 8.1/Windows 10)
 - Android version:
+  - Build from [litehelpers / android-database-sqlcipher-api-fix](https://github.com/litehelpers/android-database-sqlcipher-api-fix), now supports Android N (preview) and fixed for Android API 23
   - ARM (v5/v6/v7/v7a) and x86 CPUs
   - Minimum SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
   - SQLCipher for Android build uses the OpenSSL crypto library for encryption
   - NOTE: 64-bit CPUs such as `x64_64`, ARM-64, and MIPS are currently not supported by the SQLCipher for Android build (support for these CPUs is for future consideration).
-  - Case-insensitive matching and other string manipulations on Unicode characters using ICU integration for Android *only*
+  - ICU case-insensitive matching and other Unicode string manipulations is no longer supported for Android.
 - FTS3, FTS4, FTS5, and R-Tree support is tested working OK for all target platforms in this version branch Android/iOS/Windows
 - JSON1 support for Android/iOS (not working for Windows)
 - iOS version:
   - iOS versions supported: 7.x/8.x/9.x
-  - REGEXP supported for iOS *only*
+  - REGEXP is no longer supported for iOS.
 - In case of memory issues please use smaller transactions.
 - Pre-populatd DB is NOT supported by this version.
 - Lawnchair adapter has *not* been validated with this version *and is not expected to work (see below)*.